 If we are not yet open for skiing December 16th & 17th, camp will be modified to include a ski care/equipment clinic and dry land drills/exercises.
 January 7th & 8th will be used as our “on the hill” JDT Race Camp make up date in the event we are not yet open December 16th & 17th.

 If we are open for skiing, registration will be available in the Cafe’225 each day at 8:00AM, racers will train Saturday 9am-1pm and Sunday 9am-12pm.
 And to make it easier, plan breakfast in our Cafe’225 (we begin serving at 8:00AM) as you meet the coaches and fill out paper work before heading out to the hill when camp officially begins at 9:00AM.
 If we are not open for skiing, registration will be held in the Chalet with time to be announced.
 Each day offers skill building, great coaching and team fun!
 The season continues with Tuesday evening practices and races through out Michigan.
 Each team member and their family is welcome to participate as much or as little as they like or as their family schedule allows.
 Junior Development Race Team information is frequently updated on our JDT Group Facebook Page, please join to receive information and ask any questions you may have about the program and participation.

 Swiss Valley’s JDT – Junior Development (Race) Team *SV JDT INVITATIONAL will be held February 24, 2018.

 With an excellent coaching staff, Parent Clinics are also available and complimentary during most Tuesday night JDT scheduled practices.

-After the completion of Holiday Camp, seasonal team participation includes weekly Tuesday night practices, races and scheduled events which include races held at other local ski areas.
+After the completion of JDT Race Camp, seasonal team participation includes weekly Tuesday night practices, races and scheduled events which include races held at other local ski areas.
 Our coaches, who lead the team during practices & events, are former racers, professional ski instructors, and winter enthusiasts.

 Why should you participate?